 The first and most important step to expanding your vacation fund is to start saving.
-If you’re bad at it or simply want it to be more organized, there are many money saving challenges to try and one of them is the 52-week money challenge.
-It requires saving a certain amount of money each of the 52 weeks in a year beginning with just $1 and increaing your savings by $1 each week.
+If you’re bad at it or simply want it to be more organized, there are many money-saving challenges to try and one of them is the 52-week money challenge.
+It requires saving a certain amount of money each of the 52 weeks in a year beginning with just $1 and increasing your savings by $1 each week.
 By the end of the challenge you should be saving $52 by week 52 and you will have $1,378 in total.

 Another money challenge to consider is the $5 challenge, where every time you get a $5 bill, you put it aside.
 It doesn’t even need to be a $5 bill – it takes just as little as putting aside $1 bill to make a positive change.
-Speaking of change, putting your spare change at the end of each day into a savings jar and cashing that in to put towards your travel vacation fund is another quick challenge that help you to save in a way that is not painful.
+Speaking of change, putting your spare change at the end of each day into a savings jar and cashing that in to put towards your travel vacation fund is another quick challenge that helps you to save in a way that is not painful.